lescai-teaching/rnaseq-tutorial/docs/index.md

 ## Credits & Copyright

-This training material has been written --- and aimed at anyone who is interested in using nf-core pipelines for their studies or research activities.
+This training material has been written by --- and completed during the [nf-core] (https://nf-co.re) Hackathon in Barcellona, 2024.
+The tutorial is aimed at anyone who is interested in using nf-core pipelines for their studies or research activities.

 The Docker image and Gitpod environment used in this repository have been created by [Seqera](https://seqera.io) but have been made open-source ([CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)) for the community.